2007 NAPA Auto Parts 200

 The 2007 NAPA Auto Parts 200 was a NASCAR Busch Series race held at Circuit Gilles Villeneuve in Montreal, Quebec on August 4, 2007.
 The race was the inaugural iteration of the event while being the first NASCAR race to be held in Canada since 1952.
-It was also the 23rd race of the 2007 NASCAR Busch Series.
+Held over 75 laps, it was the 23rd race of the 2007 NASCAR Busch Series season.
 Fellow Canadian Patrick Carpentier won the pole while Marcos Ambrose led the most laps.
 But the race was most remembered for a controversial finish between Ambrose and Robby Gordon that resulted in Kevin Harvick winning the race in the end.

 Background

 The Circuit Gilles Villeneuve, also spelled Circuit Gilles-Villeneuve (/fr/), is a 4.360 km motor racing circuit on Notre Dame Island in Montreal, Quebec, Canada.
 It is the venue for the FIA Formula One Canadian Grand Prix.
 It has previously hosted the FIA World Sportscar Championship, the Champ Car World Series (Grand Prix of Montreal), the NASCAR Pinty’s Series, the NASCAR Xfinity Series (NAPA Auto Parts 200), and the Grand-Am Rolex Sports Car Series.